microsoft/onnxruntime/docs/genai/api/python.md

 - `name`: the name of the model output

 #### Returns
-- `numpy.ndarray[int32]`: a multi dimensional array of the model outputs
+- `numpy.ndarray`: a multi dimensional array of the model outputs.
+The shape of the array is shape of the output.

 #### Example